-Because the project would not result require the provision of new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, the proposed project would result in a less-than-significant impact.
+Because the project would not result require the need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, the proposed project would result in a less-than-significant impact.
 No mitigation would be required.

 XVI.
-RECRI EATION Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact regional parks or or ncrease the use of existing neighborhood or ther recreational facilities such that substantial facility would occur or be accelerated?
-X construction or exp clude recreational facilities or require the pansion of recreational facilities which might ysical effect on the environment?
+RECREATION Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact a) Would the project increase the use of existing neighb regional parks or other recreational facilities such that deterioration of the facility would occur or be acceler t substantial X b) Does the project include recreational facilities or required construction or expansion of recreational facilities where an adverse physical effect on the environment?
 X